viamrobotics/docs/docs/program/SDK-as-client.md

 ---
-title: "Write a Client Application with Viam's SDKs"
+title: "Program your Robot with Viam's SDKs"
-linkTitle: "SDKs"
+linkTitle: "Program your Robot with Viam's SDKs"
-weight: 30
+weight: 40
 type: "docs"
-description: "An introduction to Viam's SDKs and how to use them to access and control your robot."
+description: "An introduction to Viam's SDKs and how to use them to write code to access and control your robot."
 tags: ["client", "sdk"]
 ---

-Viam offers Software Development Kits that wrap the `viam-server` [gRPC](https://grpc.io/) [APIs](https://github.com/viamrobotics/api) and streamline connection, authentication, and encryption.
+Viam offers Software Development Kits (SDKs) that wrap the `viam-server` [gRPC](https://grpc.io/) [APIs](https://github.com/viamrobotics/api) and streamline connection, authentication, and encryption.

 <img src="../img/SDK-as-client/image1.png" alt="Example diagram showing how a client connects to a robot with Viam.
 Diagram shows a client as a computer sending commands to a robot.
 Robot 1 then communicates with other robotic parts over gRPC and WebRTC and communicating that information back to the client."><br>

 Use the SDK of your preferred language to write code to control your robots.

-Viam currently offers Client SDK libraries for the following two languages:
+Viam currently offers SDKs for the following two languages:

 * [Python SDK](https://python.viam.dev/)
 * [Go SDK](https://pkg.go.dev/go.viam.com/rdk)

-Click on the above links for more information on installation and usage.
+Click on the links above to read more about installation and usage of each SDK.

 ## Installation